 Thriving in a disruptive world means being equipped with an arsenal of skills to help you navigate uncharted waters.
 Many traditional schools are guilty of rote-learning, which does little to promote students’ critical thinking abilities, and fails to mould agile, global citizens prepared for the future of work.

 But THINK Global School (TGS) aims to change that.
 This travelling high school has broken free from the shackles of traditional learning by designing a unique curriculum that lets students learn both in and outside of the classroom.
-Students at TGS have the chance to live and learn in 12 countries over the course of 3 years: Botswana, India, Japan, Spain, China, Oman, Panama, Greece, Bosnia and Herzegovina (BiH), Australia, Chile and Italy.
+Students at TGS have the chance to live and learn in 12 countries over the course of three years: Botswana, India, Japan, Spain, China, Oman, Panama, Greece, Bosnia and Herzegovina (BiH), Australia, Chile and Italy.

 This produces students who are not only at ease with people of different backgrounds and cultures, but also promotes graduates who are drivers of their destiny.